-Fledge is an open sensor-to-cloud data fabric for the Internet of Things (IoT) that connects people and systems to the information they need to operate their business.
-It provides a scalable, secure, robust infrastructure for collecting data from sensors, processing data at the edge and transporting data to historian and other management systems.
-Fledge can operate over the unreliable, intermittent and low bandwidth connections often found in IoT applications.
+Fledge provides a scalable, secure, robust infrastructure for collecting data from sensors, processing data at the edge using intelligent data pipelines and transporting data to historian and other management systems.
+Fledge also allows for edge based event detection and notification and control flows as a result of events, stimulus from upstream systems or user action.
+Fledge can operate over the unreliable, intermittent and low bandwidth connections often found in industrial or rugged environments.